 - Hidden strings - early women anthropologists in the Pacific and their shared interest in string figures.

 Other topics will be available to postgraduate students to investigate the work undertaken in the Pacific by pioneer women in fields of study cognate to archaeology: focusing on (i) specialists in material culture studies or (iii) ‘folklorists’ - many of whom being indigenous scholars.

 PhD and Masters applicants must meet academic criteria for the Research Training Program scholarship, and have a background in either Australian or Pacific archaeology, history, gender studies, Pacific or Australian studies, museum and material culture studies, with interdisciplinary interests.
 Recommended readings:

 - Rossiter Margaret W. ‘The Matthew/Matilda Effect in Science’, Social Studies of Science London, 23 (2): 325–341: 1993

 - Murray T. & Spriggs M. ‘The historiography of archaeology: exploring theory, contingency and rationality’, World Archaeology, 49 (2): 151-157: 2017

 Higher degree by research (HDR) scholarships are available for application.
 Applications for the Domestic/UWA International Graduates Postgraduate Research Scholarships Round for commencement in 2021 are open from 1 September to Friday 30 October 2020.
 More information can be found via the Graduate Research School.
-Funding may assist conference attendance and fieldwork costs, including carer responsibilities.
+Additional project funding may assist conference attendance and fieldwork costs, including carer responsibilities.
 Please contact Emilie Dotte-Sarout if you are interested.